Buddh International Circuit: 2020s

 For 2022, it was planned that Buddh International Circuit would host events for the Formula Regional Indian Championship and the F4 Indian Championship, however both championships were cancelled in 2022.
-The circuit will also host the Indian motorcycle Grand Prix from 2023 as part of the MotoGP World Championship.
+The circuit also hosted the Indian motorcycle Grand Prix in 2023 as part of the MotoGP World Championship.

 Design

 Formula One racing's governing body, the FIA, had announced the inclusion of the Indian Grand Prix for 30 October 2011.
 Estimated to cost about ₹20 billion ($400 million) to build, the circuit has a length of 5.125 km and is spread over an area of 874 acre and is another creation of Hermann Tilke.
 The circuit was officially inaugurated on 18 October 2011, just about two weeks before the first race.
-The seating capacity is initially expected to be 110,000 with provisions to increase it to 200,000 later on.
+The seating capacity was initially expected to be 110,000 with provisions to increase it to 200,000 later on.

 Circuit

 The circuit is part of the 2500 acre Jaypee Greens Sports City, which has increasingly delayed plans to include a 100,000 seating capacity international cricket stadium, 18-hole golf course, 25,000 seat field hockey stadium and a sports academy.
 The circuit design incorporated feedback from the teams on how the circuit could be altered to improve overtaking.
 This resulted in some minor changes before 2010: the planned hairpin at turn seven was removed, and the track at turn three was widened to allow drivers to take different lines throughout the corner.
-More information was released in August 2010, revealing that there were plans to make the circuit one of the most challenging for drivers, with the circuit rising fourteen metres within the first three corners alone and a banked double-apex bend on the far side of the circuit.
+More information was released in August 2010, revealing that there were plans to make the circuit one of the most challenging for drivers, with the circuit rising fourteen metres within the first three corners alone and a banked double-apex bend on the far side of the circuit, nicknamed the Currybolica, as a reference to the infamous banked Parabolica corner on the Monza Circuit in Italy.
 The track has since been praised by drivers, including Lewis Hamilton who compared it to the classic Circuit de Spa-Francorchamps.

 The banked multi-apex turn 10–11–12 sequence is one of the most notable sections of the circuit.
 It has been likened to the long, fast Turn 8 at Turkey's Istanbul Park circuit as it is a challenging sequence that generates high tyre loadings.
 Unlike Turkey's Turn 8, it tightens on exit and is a clockwise right-hander.
 Although it is not one of the main overtaking points, it is the corner that shows F1 cars to their full cornering potential.
 The circuit's main straight, at 1.06 km, is among the longest in F1, with a key overtaking point at its end.
 The pitlane is also one of the longest in F1, at more than 600 metres: as in most races with pit stops, time spent in the pitlane is an important factor in determining race strategies.